n3mawashi/PCNSE/Security-and-NAT-Policy-Configuration.md

 * Custom Services can be created to help provide simplification and identity to services.
 In services, you can specify a single port, multiple ports with commas, or a range of ports with a dash.
 * For the pre-defined intra/interzone allow/deny rules, choose override to set logging or other profile settings such as av/mal/vuln profiles.
 ### DoS Protection Profiles
+* Flood protection: Detects and prevents attacks in which the network is flooded with packets, which results in too many half-open sessions or services being unable to respond to each request.
+In this case, the source address of the attack is usually spoofed.
+* Resource protection: Detects and prevents session exhaustion attacks.
+In this type of attack, many hosts (bots) are used to establish as many fully established sessions as possible for consuming all of a system’s resources.
+### Zone Protection
+* A Zone Protection profile with flood protection configured defends an entire ingress zone against SYN, ICMP, ICMPv6, UDP, and other IP flood attacks.
+The firewall measures the aggregate amount of each flood type entering the zone in new connections per second (CPS) and compares the totals to the thresholds you configure in the Zone Protection profile.
+* Reconnaissance Protection: Similar to the military definition of reconnaissance, the network security definition of reconnaissance is when attackers attempt to gain information about your network’s vulnerabilities by secretly probing the network to find weaknesses.
+Reconnaissance activities are often preludes to a network attack.
+Enable Reconnaissance Protection on all zones to defend against port scans and host sweeps:
+*Port scans discover open ports on a network.
+A port scanning tool sends client requests to a range of port numbers on a host, with the goal of locating an active port to exploit in an attack.
+Zone Protection profiles defend against TCP and UDP port scans.
+* Host sweeps examine multiple hosts to determine if a specific port is open and vulnerable

 ### Network Address Translation
 * NAT policy is evaluated after the destination zone route lookup
 * NAT policy is applied just before packet is forwarded.